 What I mean by “high-paying jobs” are the jobs like being a doctor, lawyer, engineer, dentist, university professor etc. For me, that is a no but I know a high majority of Asians who are pressured into these jobs by their parents.
 My parents are very supportive of me for doing a job that I want to do as long as I earn good money.

-I talked about in my older post that I wanted to become a psychologist, therapist or a counsellor so I decided to pursue into the Psychology major.
+I wanted to become a psychologist, therapist or a counsellor so I decided to pursue into the Psychology major.
 However, my mum wasn’t really thrilled with that choice as she thinks that doing a business major will be better.
 I could say that since there are lots of jobs that need a business bachelor but I feel like, I rather live a life working somewhere that I am happy and will earn a comfortable income than be unhappy working at a job with a high income.
 But now, she accepts it as long as I’m doing something with my life.

 There are many reasons why Asian parents want you to work at a high paying job.
 It’s to brag about their child, playing the “safe route”, peer pressure from society, they don’t want their child to suffer the same experience as their (parents’) childhood or thinking that more money equals a better life.